stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 FREQ-13.8
 : The system MUST provide the capability for smart city managers to attach files and videos to the learning material.

+FREQ-13.9
+: The system MUST provide the capability for smart city managers to add external URLs.

 ---

 ### FREQ-14 News